mike-eason/oledb/README.md

 Where `command` is the query string and `parameters` is an array of parameter values.

-*Please note that `parameters` are **optional**.*
+*Note: The `parameters` argument is **optional**.*

 ## Query Parameters
-Parameters are also supported and use positional parameters that are marked with a question mark (?) instead of named parameters.
+Parameters are also supported and use positional parameters that are marked with a question mark (?).
 Here is an example:

 ```js
 let command = `